Hip-hop culture: 1970s

-In the 1970s, an underground urban movement known as "hip hop" began to form in the Bronx, New York City.
+In the 1970s, an underground urban movement known as "Hip Hop" began to form in the Bronx, New York City.
 It focused on emceeing (or MCing) over house parties and neighborhood block party events, held outdoors.
 Hip hop music has been a powerful medium for protesting the impact of legal institutions on minorities, particularly police and prisons.
 Historically, hip hop arose out of the ruins of a post-industrial and ravaged South Bronx, as a form of expression of urban Black and Latino youth, whom the public and political discourse had written off as marginalized communities.

 Jamaican-born DJ Clive "Kool Herc" Campbell pioneered the use of DJing percussion "breaks" in hip hop music.
 Beginning at Herc's home in a high-rise apartment at 1520 Sedgwick Avenue, the movement later spread across the entire borough.
-On August 11, 1973 DJ Kool Herc was the DJ at his sister's back-to-school party.
-He extended the beat of a record by using two record players, isolating the percussion "breaks" by using a mixer to switch between the two records.
-Kool Herc's sister, Cindy Campbell, produced and funded the Back to School Party that became the "Birth of Hip Hop".

-According to local sources, at a Sedgwick Avenue party on August 11, 1973, Herc introduced an original turntablist style – known as "breakbeat" – that later became an essential element of modern hip hop.
-According to Peter Shapiro, while Herc's innovation "laid the foundations for hip hop ... it was another DJ, Grand wizzard Theodore, who created its signature flourish in 1977 or 1978" – "scratching".
+On August 11, 1973, graffiti artist and breakdancer Cindy Campbell organized a Hip Hop "back to school" party with her brother featured as the deejay.
+Kool Herc extended the beat of a record by using two record players, isolating the percussion "breaks" by using a mixer to switch between the two records.
+Cindy produced and funded this party that became the "Birth of Hip Hop", thus she has been called the Mother of Hip Hop and the First Lady of Hip Hop.
+Kool Herc's turntablist style became known as "breakbeat" – an essential element of modern hip hop.
+Music critic Peter Shapiro wrote that Herc's innovation "laid the foundations for hip hop", also noting that "it was another DJ, Grandwizard Theodore, who created its signature flourish in 1977 or 1978" – "scratching".

-A second key musical element in hip hop music is emceeing (also called MCing or rapping).
+A second key musical element in Hip Hop is emceeing (also called MCing or rapping).
 Emceeing is the rhythmic spoken delivery of rhymes and wordplay, delivered at first without accompaniment and later done over a beat.
-This spoken style was influenced by the African American style style of "capping", a performance where men tried to outdo each other in originality of their language and tried to gain the favor of the listeners.
+This spoken style was influenced by the African American style of "capping", a performance where men tried to outdo each other in originality of their language and tried to gain the favor of the listeners.
 The basic elements of hip hop—boasting raps, rival "posses" (groups), uptown "throw-downs", and political and social commentary—were all long present in African American music.

 MCing and rapping performers moved back and forth between the predominance of toasting songs packed with a mix of boasting, 'slackness' and sexual innuendo and a more topical, political, socially conscious style.
 The role of the MC originally was as a Master of Ceremonies for a DJ dance event.
 The MC would introduce the DJ and try to pump up the audience.
 The MC spoke between the DJ's songs, urging everyone to get up and dance.
 MCs would also tell jokes and use their energetic language and enthusiasm to rev up the crowd.
 Eventually, this introducing role developed into longer sessions of spoken, rhythmic wordplay, and rhyming, which became rapping.